Barham, John Kenneth Interview

 Can you remember how you felt, were you really, really scared?

-Oh yes, we were all scared.
-[Chuckle] We thought it was the end of the world.
+Oh yes, we were all scared – we thought it was the end of the world.
+[Chuckle]

 So were you able to live in your house?

 Yeah.
-The only thing that collapsed was the brick chimney which was outside the house, you know, up against the wall; they all collapsed inside the kitchen, but Mother fortunately was shopping when the earthquake was on.
+The only thing that collapsed was the brick chimney which was outside the house, you know, up against the wall; they all collapsed inside the kitchen, but my mother fortunately was shopping when the earthquake was on.
 She was down at the port, shopping.
-My cousin worked for Nivens, [Jas J Niven & Company, Marine Engineers] and then he got a job as a grocer’s boy in a grocer’s shop at the port.
-That’s where he learnt his trade, and that’s how he started his shop up in Auckland – it gave him a grounding, you know.
+My cousin worked for Nivens, [Jas J Niven & Company, Marine Engineers] and then he got a job as a grocer’s boy in a grocer’s shop at the port, and that’s where he learnt the trade; and that’s how he started his shop up in Auckland – it gave him a grounding, you know.

 [Break, then recommencing on new subject about Maureen’s sister]